gabrielmcg/Docker-docs/ops/README.md

 <p class="p">By default, the indexers are configured in a single load balancing group.
 This can be
 changed by editing the file <code class="ph codeph">outputs.conf.j2</code> in the folder <code class="ph codeph">template/monitoring/splunk/</code>.
-More information regarding  forwarding using Universal Forwader can be found at
+For more information on  forwarding using Universal Forwader, see the Splunk documentation at
 <a class="xref" href="http://docs.splunk.com/Documentation/Forwarder/7.0.2/Forwarder/Configureforwardingwithoutputs.conf">http://docs.splunk.com/Documentation/Forwarder/7.0.2/Forwarder/Configureforwardingwithoutputs.conf</a>.</p>

 <p class="p">If you want to use your own certificates
-  to secure the communications between the indexers and the universal forwaders, see the following section <a class="xref" href="#splunk-ssl">Enabling SSL</a>.
+  to secure the communications between the indexers and the universal forwaders, see the subsequent section <a class="xref" href="#splunk-ssl">Enabling SSL</a>.
 </p>